hgedia/blog.nil.foundation-hg/_posts/2021-12-01-database-management-system.md

 6. No "Chains".
-Calling a cluster commit log which is simply handled by a little bit more complicated data structure, than a regular double-linked list (it is in most cases a single-linked list with identifiers being built as Merkle tree hashes actually) a "Chain" is not the best thing to do.
+Calling a cluster commit log which is simply handled by a little bit more complicated data structure, than a regular double-linked list (it is in most cases a single-linked list with identifiers being built as Merkle tree hashes actually) a "Chain" is ridiculous.

    > And, again, I have to admit that cluster commit log data structure differ
    > from replication protocol to replication protocol.